kolosovpetro/SecureAzureOIDC/README.md

-# Secure Open ID Connect implementation using Azure
+# Secure OIDC implementation using Azure AD and ASP .NET Framework

-In this manuscript secure Open ID Connect implementation using Azure is discussed
+In this manuscript we discuss the problem of secure storage and transfer of access tokens between microservices.
+Web browser may store access tokens both, in local storage or in cookie files.
+We propose a secure implementation to store and transfer auth cookies between microservices using Azure Active Directory, OpenID Connect and ASP .NET Web Framework.

 ## Build and run in Intellij IDEA